Usman-A-Iqbal/Eukami-public/README.md

 ## Vercel
 A frontend Cloud platform, which maintains the EUKAMI website framework.

-# What we have learnt

-During this team project module, we have learnt to effectively work as a team, solve disputes, identify issues within the project and allocate task to team members which best fits their strengths.
-In terms of technical skills, software tools were learnt such as html, CSS, JavaScript, MYSQL and Git + GitHub in order to develop the EUKAMI website.
+## What We Learned

+- 🌱 Developed strong team collaboration and communication skills through regular meetings and Agile practices.
+- 🔍 Learned to identify and resolve issues quickly during the development process.
+- 📚 Gained hands-on experience with tools such as React, Tailwind CSS, Supabase, Git/GitHub, and Vercel.
+- 🧠 Improved knowledge of SDLC phases including requirements analysis, prototyping, testing, and deployment.

 ## Getting Started